 The Honors Program in Medical Education (HPME) is designed for unusually gifted high school students who seek a career in medicine or medical science.
-It provides a plan whereby students entering Northwestern are admitted simultaneously to Weinberg College and to the Feinberg School of Medicine.
-HPME students then participate in a challenging program, with the first three or four years in undergraduate study and the last four years in the Feinberg School.
-Thus, the period of formal training may be reduced by one year.
+It provides a plan whereby students entering Northwestern are admitted simultaneously to Weinberg College, the McCormick School, or the School of Communication and to the Feinberg School of Medicine.
+HPME students then spend the first three or four years in undergraduate study and the last four years in the Feinberg School, potentially reducing the period of formal training by one year.
+For more information see the Cross-School Options chapter of this catalog.